 HomeGoods may just be the closest thing we have to a nationwide, brick-and-mortar flea market.
 Why?
 The product selection is constantly changing.
-You can’t access products online, meaning every time you step foot in a store you don’t know what you’re going to get.
+You can’t access items online, meaning every time you step foot in a store you don’t know what you’re going to get.
 And the offerings vary from shop to shop.
 Couple a diverse array of products with prices generally so low that they’re almost (almost!) unbelievable, and it’s no surprise that HomeGoods continues to be one of our favorite places to shop.

 She’s right.
-It’s been known to happen before.
+It’s been known to happen.

 Avoid the weekends if you can